dotmailer/dotmailer-magento2-extension/README.md

 - Fix a bug: please clone and use our [Develop branch](https://github.com/dotmailer/dotmailer-magento2-extension/tree/develop) to submit your Pull Request
 - Request a feature on our [roadmap](https://roadmap.dotdigital.com)

+# 4.13.4

+##### Bug fixes
+- We now send review dates as correctly formatted date strings in review sync, to enable full use of segmentation in dotdigital.
+- We fixed a problem with our web behaviour tracking script collecting product data outside of product pages.

+# 4.13.3

+##### Bug fixes
+- We fixed an exception thrown error during contact import sync.

 # 4.13.2

 ###### Bug fixes
 - Compile error for php versions prior to 7.3 has been fixed.